History of gravitational theory: Ibn Sina

+Al-Biruni

 Another 11th-century Persian polymath, Al-Biruni, proposed that heavenly bodies have mass, weight, and gravity, just like the Earth.
 He criticized both Aristotle and Ibn Sina for holding the view that only the Earth has these properties.
 The 12th-century scholar Al-Khazini suggested that the gravity an object contains varies depending on its distance from the centre of the universe (referring to the centre of the Earth).
 Al-Biruni and Al-Khazini studied the theory of the centre of gravity, and generalized and applied it to three-dimensional bodies.
-They also founded the theory of ponderable lever, and created the science of gravity.
 Fine experimental methods were also developed for determining the specific gravity or specific weight of objects, based the theory of balances and weighing.